Background

 But currently the only way to authenticate API requests is via device tokens, which are attached to a specific user and are hard to manage at scale.

-[rfd-553] describes to concept of service accounts, which can help solve this problem.
+[rfd-553] describes to concept of service accounts, which can help alleviate this problem.
+Introducing the concept of machine principals to the Oxide API could help scope requests even further.

 Retrieving Oxide instance metadata